smcalilly/smcalilly.github.io/_posts/2022-04-12-nature-writing-bass-pro-shops.markdown

 A log cabin tacked onto the glass pyramid like a front porch
 We tourists hurrying in to witness the flagship mega store
 I guess this is another poem about "white culture"
-My people?
-I guess
+My people, I guess
 We buy Brands to wear across our chest, in society and sometimes in the woods
 We wear these clothes outside and dream about with our hands killing a deer skinning a fish a country boy can survive inside the Memphis Pyramid
 American flags and camouflage printed on Crocs
-Blue pill skizzed out coffee bags with an AR-15 logo
+X pill skizzed out coffee bags with an AR-15 logo
 Neon signs for the Ladies Apparel, neon signs for the Sunglasses Hut
 I don’t know what this smells like.
 Various perfumes mixed together with wet dog
 Taxidermied ducks dangling in the air from monofilament string, stuck in flight